burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to connect the mail application Courrier (Windows 10 version) to an email address hosted at Infomaniak.
+This guide explains how to connect the desktop app Mail (desktop application on Windows 10) to an email address hosted by Infomaniak.

 Prerequisites